johnonline35/pg-archiver/README.md

 ## How It Works

 1. Connects to your PostgreSQL database
-2. Finds data older than retention period (default: 90 days)
+2. Finds data older than retention period (default: 90 days) from specified tables
 3. Converts it to Parquet format (optimized for analytical queries)
 4. Uploads to S3 with time-based partitioning (year/month)
 5. Safely removes archived data from PostgreSQL